zigpy/zha-device-handlers/CONTRIBUTING.md

 # Primer

-If you are reading this you must have a device that isn't working 100% as expected.
-This can be the case for a number of reasons but what we will cover in this guide is the case where functionality is provided by a device in a non spececification compliant maner by a device manufacturer.
+ZHA device handlers and it's provided Quirks allow Zigpy, ZHA and Home Assistant to work with non standard Zigbee devices.
+If you are reading this you may have a device that isn't working as expected.
+This can be the case for a number of reasons but in this guide we will cover the cases where functionality is provided by a device in a non specification compliant manner by the device manufacturer.

 ## What are these specifications?